MichaelSasser/matrix-python.github.io/content/docs/contributing/shortcodes.md

 ### Image Conventions

 Our convention is to use a `svg` image whenever possible.
-If this is not possible you use a `png` image, if your image contains an alpha channel.
+If this is not possible, you use a `png` image, if your image contains an alpha channel.
 If not use an `jpeg` image or an `gif`, if your image only references a low number of colors.
 Other formats are only accepted if they are used for a special purpose.